RoyTheunissen/FMOD-Syntax/README.md

 If you use an older version of Unity and are running into trouble, feel free to reach out and I'll see what I can do.

 ## Known Issues

-- Enums are automatically generated for label-type parameters.
-Currently these enums are per-event, so there is a little bit of duplication if you have multiple events with the same labelled parameter.
-- Labelled parameter values are converted to enums, and therefore they can't have spaces in them.
-This is potentially solvable but it would be quite a hassle.
-Just use PascalCasing or underscores instead.
 - No support for snapshots yet, but this will be added soon
 - There is a setup for automatically regenerating the code when the FMOD banks update, but this would require you to modify the FMOD Unity plugin so that feature is currently disabled.